alandsilva/farm-data-exercise/README.md

 ## Tests

-- Backend tests are availabele.
+- Backend tests are available.
 If you haven't done so already.
-Do steps 1 and 2 from 'Running th project' part above.
+Do steps 1 and 2 from 'Running the project' part above.
 Then to run the tests, from the project root run:

 ```sh
 docker-compose -f docker-compose.test.yml run test